PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

                 )
         ```

-        This will allow you to execute scheduled flow runs without needing to start a worker.
+        This will allow you to execute scheduled flow runs without starting a worker.
 Additionally, the process serving your flow will regularly check for updates to your flow code and automatically update the flow if it detects any changes to the code.

-        <h4>Deploying using a infrastructure and storage block</h4>
+        <h4>Deploying using an infrastructure and storage block</h4>

         For the code below, we'll need to create a work pool from our infrastructure block and pass it to `flow.deploy` as the `work_pool_name` argument.
 We'll also need to pass our storage block to `flow.from_source` as the `source` argument.